LRC Benelux autobody tech transforms APS-2 gear from tan to green on Army’s 250th

 |0

-This work, LRC Benelux autobody tech transforms APS-2 gear from tan to green on Army’s 250th [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRC Benelux autobody tech transforms APS-2 gear from tan to green on Army’s 250th, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-LRC Benelux autobody tech transforms APS-2 gear from tan to green on Army’s 250th